plone/documentation/docs/backend/behaviors.md

 Plone already provides lots of behaviors for the built-in content types.

 Other behaviors are implemented as add-on products, which can be installed and configured through the Plone control panel.
-Once a behavior has been installed, it can be applied to any content type by selecting it in the Dexterity configuration section of the Plone control panel.
+Once a behavior has been installed, it can be applied to any content type by selecting it in the {guilabel}`Content Types` control panel.
-This allows the object to gain the additional functionality provided by the behavior.
+This allows items of this content type to gain the additional functionality provided by the behavior.

 Overall, behaviors are an important part of the Plone content management system and allow for powerful customization and extensibility of content objects.